i-net-software/jlessc/README.md

         compile 'de.inetsoftware:jlessc:+'
     }

-If you want test a snapshot version with the latest bug fixes then add the snapshot repository:
+If you want to test a snapshot version with the latest bug fixes, then add the snapshot repository:

     repositories {
         maven {